-Banaras Ghats Varanasi - Monuments and Historic Buildings
+Banaras Ghats in Varanasi

 Varanasi is renowned for the Banaras Ghats (river front).
 There are 81 Banaras Ghats out of which some are simply for bathing while others are related to a particular deity.